Mortimer

 - Terraced houses

-Can I build over a sewer?
+Can I build a wraparound extension without planning permission?

 If you're planning an extension in Mortimer and want to confirm whether it qualifies under permitted development rules, request a free assessment today and get clarity before you build.